What’s in Your Portfolio? The Role of Various Asset Classes

 - Preferred stocks have characteristics of both stocks and bonds.
 They generally offer relatively high yields, which can add income potential to a portfolio.

-Inflation protection can minimize the corrosive impact of inflation on the value of your investments.
-It can come from inflation-protected bonds and commodities.
+Inflation protection can minimize the corrosive impact of inflation on the value of your investment, though it’s probably best to think of such investments as offering diversification against inflation, and not a guarantee to keep pace or to beat inflation over time.
+Inflation-protected bonds and commodities are two such investments.
 However, keep in mind that inflation-protected bonds could lose value if deflation were to occur, that commodity prices are often volatile, and that futures trading is risky and not suitable for all investors.